kushshrestha01/Lambda-with-API-Gateway/README.md

 # Lab 33: Lambda with API Gateway

 ## Overview
-Lambda to use display first repeated word in sentence functionality with API Gateway.
+Lambda to use display first repeated word in sentence using API Gateway.

 ## Feature Tasks
 1. User is able to find the first repeated word in a sentence by visiting a URL.